Automatic Network Planning with Digital Radio Twin

 \subsection{Problem}

 The goal is to derive the DRT to achieve all the attributes of fidelity, tractability, and synchronicity.
-We consider the scene is given with 3D terrain, including the full set of building objects within the region of interest.
+We consider the scene given with 3D terrain, including the full set of building objects within the region of interest.
 Each building is associated with an initial material label, such as marble or concrete, which corresponds to a specific set of material parameters.
 These material labels serve as the initial configuration for the DRT simulation.
-Since these default values may not fully reflect the actual propagation environment, a calibration process is subsequently performed to refine the material parameters using real-world signal measurements, thereby improving the fidelity and reliability of the DRT.
+Since these default values may not fully reflect the actual propagation environment, a calibration process is subsequently performed to refine the material parameters using real-world signal measurements, thus improving the fidelity and reliability of the DRT.

 In this work, we focus on calibrating two key electromagnetic parameters used in DRT modeling for objects within the region $\mathcal{A}$: conductivity (in S/m) and relative permittivity.
-Specifically, conductivity characterizes how a material attenuates or reflects incident electromagnetic energy, while relative permittivity affects the bending and delay of waves as they traverse the medium, both playing critical roles in DRT modeling.
+Specifically, conductivity characterizes how a material attenuates or reflects incident electromagnetic energy.
+At the same time, relative permittivity affects the bending and delay of waves as they traverse the medium, both playing critical roles in DRT modeling.
 We use $\boldsymbol{\sigma} = [\sigma_1, \sigma_2, \cdots, \sigma_K ]$ and $\boldsymbol{\epsilon} = [ \epsilon_1, \epsilon_2, \cdots, \epsilon_K ]$ to denote the conductivity and relative permittivity of $K$ objects, respectively.
 The parameter set is thus defined as:

 Based on the typical electromagnetic properties of common materials~\cite{series2015effects}, we impose the following constraints on the tunable parameters: $\sigma_k \in (0, 2)$ and $\epsilon_k \in (1, 6)$.